RichShillingtonMSFT/azurestack-admin-tools/Virtual Machine Migration/Migrate-HyperVVirtualMachinesToAzureStackHub/README.md

 ### Install the Windows Azure Virtual Machine Agent:

 ```
-$Credentials = Get-Credential -Message 'Enter Your Credentials for The Source Hypervisor Host'

 $VirtualMachineCredentials = Get-Credential -Message 'Enter Your Credentials for The Source Virtual Machine'

 $VirtualMachineName = '[Name or IP of the Virtual Machine to Migrate]'